 Over the last several years there has been a major shift in consumer buying habits.
 With the rise of ecommerce and mcommerce, businesses of all types and sizes should be focused on developing or sustaining a strong online presence.
 And this involves more than just listing and selling products effectively.
 It’s about committing to solid, cost-effective logistics that will keep inventory safe and organized, costs down, and orders fulfilled.
 Finding ways on how you can save on shipping and warehousing can be simple.
-As a starting point, having the right fully-integrated shipping partner in place allows you to better manage your costs.
+As a starting point, having the right fully-integrated 3PL provider in place allows you to better manage your costs.

 Simply put: shipping matters to consumers.
 In a 2019 Forbes report, 84% of consumers made a purchase specifically because shipping was free.
 As ecommerce continues to evolve and expand, it can be difficult for businesses to stay competitive when it comes to free shipping.
 When overhead costs associated with things like shipping and warehousing start to grow, some businesses may lose the ability to stay competitive in a market where added fees mean unsatisfied customers.